dwinchell/etcd-backup/README.md

 # Overview

-This repository automates the configuration of recurring etcd backups in OpenShift using GitOps.
+This automates the configuration of recurring etcd backups in OpenShift.

 # Attribution